 But very recently, innovation has finally brought some new products to the scene – including menstrual cups and period underwear.
 As women are finally becoming more open to discussing their period, a new crop of entrepreneurs is stepping up to find better solutions.

-In this article, I’m going to compare two small companies making period underwear: Ruby Love and Modibodi.
+I’m going to compare two small companies making period underwear: Ruby Love and Modibodi.
 If you think about the fabric women used in the past, companies like Ruby Love and Modibodi are taking a tip from their method—but turning it into a new version that modern women are willing to wear.
-Modern materials and better design are poised to improve the “period experience.”
+Modern materials and better design go a long way to improve the “period experience.”

 Well, let’s not get ahead of ourselves.
-You can decide if you’re up to wearing period panties after you read about all their features in this review.
-I’ll also break down the pros and cons to help you see if one company’s a better fit for you over the other.
+You can decide for yourself if you’re up for wearing period panties after you read about all their features in this review.
+I’ll also break down the pros and cons to help you choose the best brand for you.

 Finally, there’s a new option on the period scene

 At first, period underwear was sold basically as a backup to the usual arsenal of period products you use month after month.
 That’s a great idea—special pairs of underwear you can wear during your period without ruining your regular ones, plus extra protection to catch leaks before they end up on your pants/skirt/sheets.

 Over time, the design got even better and they were no longer just a backup – women started using them without any other product.
 Period underwear evolved to absorb the same amount of flow as a certain number of tampons (depending on the variety).

 Both Ruby Love and Modibodi sell the type of period underwear that’s meant to be a replacement to tampons or other period products.
 It’s great as another option in your period supplies and for people who can’t use tampons or menstrual cups, or for women who just want a tampon alternative.